 Ingredients You Need

-- White flour: These vegan lemon blueberry muffins turn out best with white all-purpose flour.
-It produces muffins that are fluffy, light, and moist.
+- White flour: White all-purpose flour produces muffins that are fluffy, light, and moist.

 See the recipe card below for exact measurements.